CET Shanghai Study Abroad

 Experience Shanghai with CET

 Around the City.
 Each term, the program offers different extra-curricular activities that allow you to explore the city and Chinese culture.
-Visit a Buddhist temple.
+Go on an urban trek with your resident director and classmates.
 Take a food tour of dumpling shops.
+Attend the weekly Chinese Table and try a new restaurant as you speak only Chinese with your peers and teachers.
 See contemporary art at the MoCA Shanghai.
 And there’s even more to see on your own.

 Student Resources